Skip to main content

 • Same prompt prefix, same cache_salt: cache can be reused.

-• Same prompt prefix, different cache_salt: cache is isolated and will not be reused across salts.
+• Same prompt prefix, different cache_salt: cache is isolated and not reused across salts.

 cache_salt must be a non-empty string when provided.